Microservices Architecture Roadmap: From Monolith to Distributed Systems

 Microservices Architecture Roadmap

 Microservices architecture structures an application as a collection of loosely coupled, independently deployable services.
-Instead of one massive codebase handling all functionality, you build small, focused services that do one thing well—order processing, user authentication, payment handling—and communicate through well-defined APIs.
-This approach lets teams work independently, deploy services separately, and scale only the components that need it.
+Instead of one massive codebase handling everything, you build small, focused services that do one thing well — order processing, user authentication, payment handling — and communicate through well-defined APIs.
+This lets teams work independently, deploy separately, and scale only the parts that actually need it.

-This roadmap assumes you’ve completed the System Design fundamentals and want to dive deep into building microservices-based systems.
-You’ll learn how to decompose a monolith, design service boundaries, handle distributed data, deploy at scale, and observe the health of your system.
-By the end, you’ll be able to architect and operate a production microservices system.
+This roadmap assumes you’ve gone through the System Design fundamentals and want to actually build microservices-based systems.
+You’ll learn how to decompose a monolith, design service boundaries, handle distributed data, deploy at scale, and keep the system running without calling the on-call engineer at 2am.

 Before You Start